mkarneim/beanfabrics/README.md

 This project's source code was formerly hosted at http://beanfabrics.googlecode.com.
 Since December 2013 it is hosted at https://github.com/mkarneim/beanfabrics.

-You can build the Beanfabrics libraries yourself using ANT or MAVEN.

 ### Building Beanfabrics with Gradle

 Beanfabrics can be built with [Gradle].